dylwedma11748/omnis-bot/docs/commands.md

-!!! info "Auto-wake for user response (Premium)"
+!!! info "Voice chat prompts and auto-wake for user response (Premium)"
     For premium users, any other voice prompts are treated as chat prompts and Omnis will respond using OpenAI and Google's Text-to-Speech.
 When talking with Omnis in a voice channel, if Omnis responds with a question, it will automatically wake up and listen for your input.